saamehsanaaee/WoMAD/docs/logs/index.md

 ## Overview:

-* Current version of WoMAD: 0.1.2
+* Current version of WoMAD: 0.1.4
-* Current step: Outlining the `.py` files
+* Current state: Basic structure of modules is defined through simple function and docstrings
-* Next step: Outline documentation and start defining basic functions for data acquisition
+* Upcoming: Populating the modules with code, sampling the  dataset (10 subjects) for basic pipeline tests, and creation of a detailed outline for the documenation

 ---